todiadiyatmo/wp-ffpc/readme.txt

     * [APC](http://php.net/manual/en/book.apc.php "APC")
     * [APCu](http://pecl.php.net/package/APCu "APC User Cache")
   * PHP 5.3+ is really highly recommended, see "Known issues"
-* This plugin does kick in right after activation.
-You have to adjust the setting in Settings -> WP-FFPC.*
+* This plugin does **not** kick in right after activation.
+You have to adjust the setting in Settings -> WP-FFPC and save the settings.*

 = Known issues =